patrickhulce/third-party-web/lib/template.md

 ## Methodology

 [HTTP Archive](https://httparchive.org/) is an inititiave that tracks how the web is built.
-Twice a month, ~1 million sites are crawled with [Lighthouse](https://github.com/GoogleChrome/lighthouse).
+Twice a month, ~4 million sites are crawled with [Lighthouse](https://github.com/GoogleChrome/lighthouse).
 Lighthouse breaks down the total script execution time of each page and attributes the execution to a URL.
 Using [BigQuery](https://cloud.google.com/bigquery/), this project aggregates the script execution to the origin-level and assigns each origin to the responsible entity.

 ## Data

 ### Summary

-Across ~1 million sites, ~800 origins account for ~65% of all script execution time with the top 100 entities already accounting for ~59%.
-Third party script execution is a sizable chunk of the web today, and it's important to make informed choices.
+Across top ~1 million sites, ~800 origins account for ~65% of all script execution time with the top 100 entities already accounting for ~59%.
+Third party script execution is the majority chunk of the web today, and it's important to make informed choices.

 ### How to Interpret